How to Teach Yourself a Language: 5 Creative Strategies You Haven’t Tried Yet

 The next day, choose a new phrase to focus on, and repeat the process.
 Within a few weeks, you will have a useful portfolio of words and phrases that you’ll have a hard time forgetting.
 And if you do happen to have trouble remembering your daily phrases, stick with the same phrase for three days, or for an entire week!

-2. Closed Caption Your Favorite YouTube Videos
+2. Add Subtitles to Your Favorite YouTube Videos

 Closed captioning is becoming an increasingly popular option for YouTube content creators.
 To make the site more appealing to various culture and demographics, YouTube is encouraging viewers to caption videos in other languages.
 This is a wonderful chance for the site’s content to be more universal, and also a great opportunity for you to learn new languages!

-If you have a favorite YouTuber who you religiously watch, go back to some of his/her videos and turn on the captions.
+If you have a favorite YouTuber who you religiously watch, go back to some of their videos and turn on the captions.
 You can do this by clicking the “CC” button alongside the bottom of the video.
 Then, click the gear icon located next to the “CC” button to adjust the language.
 While on this screen, you can also adjust the speed, allowing you to make the video slower so that you can follow along more easily.

 Try this with a video in your target language: Listen to only the first sentence and hit pause.
 From here, see if you know what was said, and then check by re-watching with the English captions.
 Continue listening and pausing the video, going sentence by sentence.